The opinion pages of BaytoBayNews.com belong to our readers.

 Ideally, letters offer reactions to timely issues or concerns and express ideas for solutions.

 We reserve the right to edit all letters for style, brevity, space, and clarity.
-Use the Submit a Letter form.
-Or email your letter to firstname.lastname@example.org.
+Email your letter to firstname.lastname@example.org.

 Please include your name and hometown.
 Contact information is needed for confirmation and for any questions we may have.
 We would also welcome a picture of you to accompany your letter.